 - Conditions that slow blood flow or make blood thicker, such as congestive heart failure and certain tumors

 - Damaged valves in a vein

 - Genetic disorders that make your blood more likely to clot

 - Hormones, such as estrogen from pregnancy and birth control pills

 - Long bed rest or not being able to move much

 - Surgery, especially some operations on your hips and legs

 Damaged vein valves or a DVT can cause long-term blood pooling and swelling in your legs, too.
 That's called chronic venous insufficiency.
 If you don't do anything about it, fluid will leak into the tissues in your ankles and feet.
 It may eventually make your skin break down and wear away.

 Blood Clotting Disorders

-- Abnormal changes in the lining of the blood vessels (endothelium).
+- Damage to the endothelium, the lining of the blood vessel